 - Remove the connection and reconnect it again tightly to the grounding point.
 This should fix a loose ground wire connection.

 Sometimes connections appear to be flawless, but your stereo system’s performance suggests otherwise.
 This frequently happens as a result of a loose ground wire connection.

 Select a dependable grounding point to address this issue.
 Your car’s chassis might be your best option.

 In addition, check to see that the ground wire is not being obstructed by rust, grease, or dust accumulation.
 On occasion, removing the rust using a scrub brush can really assist!

 3. No Bass

-Gladly, there are a few methods to troubleshoot this problem and turn up your car’s audio system bass again.
-First of all, you need to figure out the root cause of this problem.
+Fortunately, there are a few ways to fix this issue and restore bass to your car’s audio system.
+You must first identify the underlying source of this issue.
 It mostly happens either due to:

 - A weak head unit